boutell/ml-sharp-ez/README.md

 Pull requests and github issues welcome.
 Remember, we have to abide by Apple's license, this is a research tool not a product.

 Contributions to get the GPU working for more people more of the time would be great.

+## How do I participate in research?

+Apple's license doesn't specify what research might look like for each person.
+I suggest providing **helpful, constructive** feedback on interesting results as well as `ml-sharp-ez` bugs via [github issues on ml-sharp](https://github.com/apple/ml-sharp/issues).

+If you encounter a bug outside of the `sharp` command itself, please submit [an issue on ml-sharp-ez](https://github.com/boutell/ml-sharp-ez/issues) instead.

 ## Thanks